sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		/
 		* TODO
+		* Singleton class '\The_SEO_Framework\Builders\Scripts', via a "Builder Pattern", callable as e.g. `the_seo_framework()->Scripts()::function_name()`.
+			* This is the first class of this kind in The SEO Framework plugin.
 	* **Improved:**
 		/
 		* TODO
 		* A "doing it wrong" notice is now supplied when calling `the_seo_framework()` too early.
+		* Fixed all "non-passive event listener" warnings caused by jQuery, by using our own event handlers.
 	* **Changed:**
 		/
+		* TODO
 		* The plugin now loads within the `/bootstrap/` folder via the plugin's initial `autodescription.php` file, where you can more easily discern how the plugin's loaded.
-		* TODO
+		* [JavaScript]: Tooltips are now instanced via their own object named `window.tsfTT`, eliminating the previous JS API.
+			* The auto-invoked API still works as intended, via CSS.
+		* [JavaScript]: Media handlers are now instanced via their own object named `window.tsfMedia`, eliminating the previous JS API.
+		* [JavaScript]: Primary Term handlers are now instanced via their own object named `window.tsfPT`, eliminating the previous JS API.
 	* **Removed:**
 		/
 		* We removed the `seotips` folder and their contents.
 They were a gimmick, accumulating SEO tips brought over past plugin update changelogs.